 The Hunter Region’s sustained economic growth is predicted to rise by nearly 75% by 2036.

 The Hunter Region’s sustained economic growth is predicted to rise by nearly 75% by 2036.
 Currently, approximately 322,000 jobs stretch across industries such as advanced manufacturing, aerospace, defence, tourism, mining, agribusiness and a start-up sector supported by the NSW government.
-With new infrastructure in the works, jobs are predicted to increase to 384,000 by 2036.
+With new infrastructure in the works, the number of jobs are predicted to increase 19% by 2036.

 Major infrastructure projects

-The Hunter is an economic powerhouse with world-class infrastructure including the University of Newcastle, the Newcastle Port, the Hunter Valley Wine Country Region and Maitland’s power generation industry.
+The Hunter is an economic powerhouse with world-class infrastructure including the nearby University of Newcastle, the Newcastle Port (one of Australia's biggest ports) Newcastle Airport, the Hunter Valley Wine Region and Maitland’s power generation industry.
 Additional projects underway are: